 Life Process-4 Excretion

-- These waste substances include CO2, water, urea, uric acid, and ammonia.
-Such substances can be harmful if not removed from the body.
+The process of excretion is very important as these waste substances include CO2, water, urea, uric acid, and ammonia can be harmful if not removed from the body.

 - The excretory system is primarily associated with the removal of nitrogenous wastes in organisms.